t4d-wintellectnow/react-aspdotnetcore-starter-part4/README.md

 dotnet start
 ```

 1. To learn more about creating and debugging both applications, please watch part 1 of the video course.
 To learn more about connecting the ASP.NET Core app to the React app as well as how to install NuGet Packages, please watch part 2 of the video course.
+To learn more about Entity Framework Core, then connecting the React client to the ASP.NET Core REST API, please watch part 3